-If you are not too adventurous in dressing like me, you can always buy a Sikkimese cap – that could be a nice accessory for any of your own dresses, specially for those of you live in colder environments.
+If you are not too adventurous in dressing like me, you can always buy a Sikkimese cap – that could be a nice accessory for any of your own dresses, especially for those of you live in colder environments.

 I am sure the mention of Himalayan Jewelry brings visuals of Turquoise stone jewelry.
 This time I stepped a little deeper than just picking up the lovely blue stone jewelry.
 I sat with a local jeweler and asked him to explain me the traditional designs that are native to Sikkim.
 Here are my two recommendations from that session:

-Ghau Pendants : These are pendants come in the shape of a ornate box to keep the prayer scrolls inside them.
+Ghau Pendants: These are pendants come in the shape of an ornate box to keep the prayer scrolls inside them.
 Sometimes it was also used to keep sacred herbs or relics of departed gurus.
 Usually made of silver they have healing stones embedded in them.
 Turquoise is one such healing stone that is easily found in Himalayan regions.
 Other popular stones include Lapis Lazuli and corals.
 For the devout Buddhists, Ghau pendant is their personal mobile shrine.
 I have a feeling that it may have its roots in the wandering communities around the world.

 Then there are pendants that have sacred verses, usually ‘Om Mani Padme Hum’ written on them.
 These are a bit contemporary in style and design.

 Akor Earrings: These are beautiful earrings that are worn by the Lhasa women.
 The distinct identity of these long earrings is that they end in a lotus bud.
 Akor earrings are covered in Turquoise stone and red coral may be present to give the hint of red.
-They used to be very heavy in weight and were worn on the sides of the ear tied by a string to the head dress.
+They used to be very heavy in weight and were worn on the sides of the ear tied by a string to the headdress.
 They were not hanged on the ear lobes.
-Now of course you get them in light weight.
+Now, of course, you get them in light weight.
 The essence of design is well maintained if you buy from a good shop.

 Giant wooden masks are used by Buddhist monasteries and Lamas for rituals and ritual dances.
 Watch this video of Cham Dance to see the variety of masks in action.
-Masks are also used by common people to ward off evil eye and evil spirits.
+Masks are also used by common people to ward off the evil eye and evil spirits.
 You can see masks hanging outside homes and shops.
 I am told that each mask has a purpose and symbolism, but choose the one that appeals to you.
 All masks are carved in wood, mostly single piece of wood.

 I picked up a red Ganesha mask.
 Yes, Ganesha as well Garuda with spread out wings are popular souvenirs from Sikkim.

-You have heard of Darjeeling Tea and Assam Tea but may be not Sikkim tea.
+You have heard of Darjeeling Tea and Assam Tea but maybe not Sikkim tea.
 Well, Sikkim is not too far from Darjeeling and it has its lovely tea estates.
-In fact when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drive in the region.
+In fact, when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drive in the region.
 Temi tea is Sikkim’s biggest Tea brand with popular tea brands like Kho-Cha.
 Golden Tips is another brand that sells Sikkim tea.

 Like me if you enjoy your tea, this is a perfect souvenir to pick from Sikkim, may be right from its tea gardens.

-Himalayas are known as the home of Lord Shiva.
+The Himalayas are known as the home of Lord Shiva.
 So if you are a Shiva Devotee his two-headed drum called Damru is your souvenir from Sikkim.
 Damru is used both by Hindus and Buddhist.
 It is said that the Sanskrit grammar rules were written by Panini after listening to the rules of Damru.